Fells Point historical marker, Fells Point, Baltimore, Maryland, July 2015. Photo by Sarah A. Hanks.

 1785.
 German Evangelical Reformed congregation under Philip William Otterbein built church in Baltimore that later became the mother church of the United Brethren in Christ.

 1785, Aug.
-China trade began with John O'Donnell (1749-1805) arrived at Baltimore on the ship Pallas laden with cargo from Canton, China.
+China trade began when John O'Donnell (1749-1805) arrived at Baltimore on the ship Pallas laden with cargo from Canton, China.

 Lovely Lane Museum & Archives (site of Methodist Christmas Conference), 2200 St. Paul St., Baltimore, Maryland, April 2007.
 Photo by Diane F. Evartt.

 1788, May 1.
 Parade and festival (following ratification of federal Constitution) gave name to Federal Hill, Baltimore.

 1792.
 African Americans formed Sharp Street Methodist Church, Baltimore.